-The District's stewardship of our facilities is guided by a set of overarching infrastructure planning principles.
+The Division's stewardship of our facilities is guided by a set of overarching infrastructure planning principles.

 To ensure we invest responsibly and strategically in all our school buildings, it’s important that we clearly understand the condition of our school infrastructure.

-Audits on 171 school buildings show that the total deferred maintenance is $757 million.
+A 2016–17 audit on 171 school buildings showed that the total deferred maintenance is $757 million.
 That means we need to spend $757 million on those schools to keep them in suitable operating condition.

 Read our value management study report for detailed results from the school audits.
 Results for each school building are also available by selecting a school marker on our condition assessments map, then clicking the link for more info in the pop-up window.